dima-kyiv/dima-kyiv/README.md

 **what, why and how**

-💼 -This repository was created for my hands-on projects Full Stack Web Developer Course in GoIT and contains my solution from some challenges on Frontend Mentor.
+💼 -This repository was created for my hands-on projects Full Stack Web Developer Course in GoIT and contains my solutions from some challenges on Frontend Mentor.

 📈 -Keeping weekly diary of my study.
 Starting April 18 2022.

-<table><thead><tr>
+<table width ="100%"><thead><tr>
 <th valign="top" width="7%">Week</th>
 <th valign="top" width="7%">Time coding</th>
 <th valign="top" width="36%">Projects</th>